news

 Lori Vallow Daybell Sentenced to Two Life Terms for Conspiracy Murders

-Lori Vallow Daybell received two consecutive life sentences in Arizona for conspiracy to murder her husband and niece's ex-husband, following her prior convictions in Idaho.
+Lori Vallow Daybell received two consecutive life sentences in Arizona for conspiring to murder her fourth husband and her niece's ex-husband, following prior convictions in Idaho.

 Balance News Editorial Team